kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 </div>{% endraw %}
 ```

 `index.md` is the page our site loads for it's root, and where we want our portfolio to exist.
 Noting that all this page does is define Front Matter that references `minima`'s `home` layout, let's go ahead and override that.
-As explained in the [Themes and Layouts](#themes-and-layouts) section of this post, go ahead and override the default home behaviiour by creating a new `home.md` file in the `_layouts` directory and temporarily fill it with dummy content.
+As explained in the [Themes and Layouts](#themes-and-layouts) section of this post, go ahead and override the default home behaviour by creating a new `home.md` file in the `_layouts` directory and temporarily fill it with dummy content.

 ```html
 ---